Can self-awareness be taught?

-A twitter conversation with Alyssa Fox reminded me of the self-awareness paradox.
+There is a self-awareness paradox.
 To become more self-aware you have to be self-aware enough to realize how self-aware you are not.
 It’s a bootstrapping problem.
 Unless something happens that forces you to realize how inaccurate your view of yourself is, you can go through life never even knowing who you are.
+A twitter conversation with Alyssa Fox reminded me of this challenge.

 Of course some elements of self-awareness are positive.
 We all have the potential to do things we don’t think we can.
 Discovery requires risk and life provides chances for everyone to make their own positive discoveries.
-But there are natural rewards for seeking those kinds of self awareness.
-It’s easier for people in our lives to reach out and tell us the good things about us we don’t notice, rather than the weak spots they bet we’re sensitive to and are therefore afraid to try and tell us.
+There are natural rewards for seeking those kinds of self awareness.
+It’s easier for people in our lives to reach out and tell us the good things about us we don’t notice, rather than the weak spots they bet we’re sensitive to and are therefore afraid to try and help us see.

 There are many methods that can help an interested person in learning more about themselves: